sdqali/site/content/blog/2009-09-22-twu-graduation.markdown

 ![TWU-14 graduates](http://2.bp.blogspot.com/_bZ_kjFIgY0w/Srh7h88cjtI/AAAAAAAABQA/uq5OEtmKWkc/s320/DSC06527.JPG "TWU-14 graduates")

 *TWU-14 graduates.
-I am somewhere in there, even I dont know where I am!*
+I am somewhere in there*

 In the evening, we had a graduation party at a nice place called 'Take5'.
 The food was great, and all souls who enjoy alcohol had an even better time.
 I sat there with my glass of orange juice.
 While there was party around us in full flow, I had a nice conversation with a co-worker about philosophy and how life is sometimes very unfair.
 Intellectually stimulating conversation in a not-so-simulating environment!
 But I had to leave early, as I had to head home and appear at the Regional Passport Office, Malappuram to prove that I was indeed Sadique Ali K M. More about the passport story later!